tsani/jerrington.me/posts/2023-04-02-generators-cps-streams-d17n.md

 We will represent the linked list structure as a simple array of `struct frame`s.
 Notice that the depth of recursion is bounded by the parameter `n` given to `enumerate_assignments`.
-The maximum recursion depth informs the stack size to allocate.
-To manage this array of frames, we will need to track a _frame pointer:_ this is the index of the next unused frame in the stack.
-Seen differently, the frame pointer is the count of frames currently in the stack.
+The maximum value of the parameter `n` in the development here is `64`.
+The maximum recursion depth informs the maximum stack size.

 ```c
 var_index const MAX_VARS = 64;
 var_index const STACK_LIMIT = MAX_VARS;
 ```

+To manage this array of frames, we will need to track a _frame pointer:_ this is the index of the next unused frame in the stack.
+Seen differently, the frame pointer is the count of frames currently in the stack.

 The frame pointer, being at least 8 bits wide, can accommodate values greater than the count of frames we will ever store.